 Back by popular demand we will be holding our fishing tournaments again in 2019!
 The first, kicking off March 30th, 2019.
 We will also have plenty of campground activities for the entire family, and be sure to check back hot deals for those weekends.

 One Saturday of every month, from 10 a.m. to 4 p.m., the Museum of the Cherokee Indian offers a family-friendly fun day of free cultural activities including traditional dancing, storytelling, cultural arts demonstrations, genealogy workshops, hands-on craft workshops and more.
 Traditional food is available on-site, weather permitting.
 The Cherokee Friends offer workshops on traditional dancing and cultural arts demonstrations including wampum belt making, moccasin making, stickball stick making, wood carving, fire making, and more.
 Hands-on workshops are taught by members of the Eastern Band of Cherokee Indians and often include making a clay medallion or a traditional Cherokee pot stamped with wooden paddles carved with designs.
 Different members of the Eastern Band of Cherokee Indians share stories and flute music.
 Every month includes activities related to that month's theme.

-The Cherokee Harvest Half Marathon is back!
+Saturday, September 14 from 6:00 am to 11:30 am The Cherokee Harvest Half Marathon is back!
 Join us for the return of this great fall race in the heart of the Great Smoky Mountains.
-This event is famous for its generous swag package, picturesque courses, local culture, and amazing post-race metals.
+This event is famous for its generous swag package, picturesque courses, local culture, and amazing post-race meals.